Winter Visits | Franklin Park Zoo Skip main navigation

 Is there indoor dining during the winter?

-Indoor dining is available at the Giddy-Up Grill.
-The Giddy-Up has plenty of indoor seating and serves a fine selection of wraps, sandwiches, salads and pizza as well as many other kid-friendly options.
-You can also check out the Things Wild gift shop near the Outback Trail.
+Indoor dining is available at the Farmhouse Café, where you can choose from a savory selection of wraps, sandwiches, salads and pizza, as well as other kid-friendly options.
+Visit the Things Wild gift shop near the Outback Trail for "grab and go" snack items.

 Are there any special events planned for the winter months?